-The aim of this redevelopment is to release value from surplus estate at Maudsley Hospital to reinvest back into our current and future hospital and community facilities while creating much needed new homes, for local people in Southwark.
+Our vision is to relocate these services into new and improved other facilities including the Pears Maudsley Centre for Children and Young People and to release value from the surplus estate at Maudsley Hospital to reinvest back into our current and future hospital and community facilities while creating much needed affordable new homes, for local people in Southwark.

 Provide much needed affordable homes in Camberwell:

-Our proposals will deliver approximately 189 new homes comprising a mix of 1, 2, and 3-bedroom apartments, 50% of which will be affordable homes.
-70% of the affordable homes will be social rented housing and the remaining 30% intermediate housing.
+Our proposals will deliver approximately 189 new homes comprising a mix of 1, 2, and 3-bedroom apartments, 50 per cent of which will be affordable homes.
+70 per cent of the affordable homes will be social rented housing and the remaining 30 per cent intermediate housing.
 The housing will be split across three main blocks ranging in height between five storeys fronting on De Crespigny Park, stepping up to eight storeys towards the south, on the hospital side of the site.